eosnetworkfoundation/eosio-plus/eosio+PathToRoadmapProposal.md

    - a.
 Proposing an **Alternative** to any solution or section in the whitepaper
    - b.
 Proposing an **Enhancement** to any solution or section
    - c.
 Proposing an **Additional** solution or section that may have been missed
    - d.
-Each of these submissions of feedback will be compensated [(outlined in blog)](https://medium.com/eos-network-foundation/blue-paper-community-feedback-initiative-18dd923503ef)
+Each of these submissions of feedback will be compensated [(outlined in ENF blogpost)](https://medium.com/eos-network-foundation/blue-paper-community-feedback-initiative-18dd923503ef)
 3. The authors of the Blue Papers will accept or reject each area of feedback
    - a.
 Acceptance will increase the compensation to the reviewers
 4. The **ENF** will integrate and publish the feedback as the &quot;Final&quot; versions